Lead climbing. That somewhat horrifying but undeniably attractive activity that you’ve probably seen some of the local crushers practicing at the gym.

 Before starting up a route, the lead climber must first tie into one end of a rope using their knot of choice – either a bowline with a back-up, or most preferably, a double figure eight.

 It is important that the rope be specifically designated for rock climbing.
 Climbing ropes are dynamic, which means they stretch when weighted.
-This attribute is important because the rope can disperse the force of a fall, as opposed to the human body absorbing most of it.
+This attribute is important because the rope can disperse the force of a fall, rather than the human body absorbing most of it.

 Need help picking one out?
-Check out this article.
+Check out this climbing rope guide.

 At the finish of every bolted sport climbing route should be an anchor.
 Anchors usually consist of two bolts with hangers, and a set of chains dangling off each hanger.

 Two quickdraws should always be brought to account for clipping into anchors.
 This is what the climber lowers off of to return to the ground.

 There are two bolts at anchors (instead of one) for redundancy.
 That way, if one bolt were to fail, the other could still support the climber.